 - Only surpassed by diamond in terms of hardness.

 Water Resistance: By no means is this a diving watch, but it is water resistant to 100 meters (Note.
-Not water proof), though not recommended to spend a prolonged amount of time in the water due to the leather strap.
+Not water proof).
+Not recommended to spend a prolonged amount of time in the water, based on which strap you have.

 Other internal components: Top and bottom rockers are 100% stainless steel, and they run through a stainless steel routing into the movement.

 - A lot of cheaper watches will use a plastic router that breaks easily.

 - The stainless steel adds an additional cost but increases the strength by an order of magnitude.

 |Dimensions||9 x 2 x 6 in|